CarlosvdK/textutils-7/README.md

 # textutils-7

 Small Python package for text utilities — group assignment.
-These are the steps we have followed in order to succesfully implement our features.
+These are the steps we have followed in order to succesfully implement the following features.

 ## Team